 Financial Analysis is a structured process that goes through various steps, from analysing performance to setting goals according to the financial forecasts and making strategies based on the outcomes.
 The sole aim is to know the problems and opportunities through financial predictions and try to turn most of the things in favour of the business and gain profits from it.

 So, to conduct financial analysis, one needs to take several steps;

 Analysis of Income Statement- The initial stage of financial analysis is mostly the evaluation of the income statement, which provides knowledge about the company’s Profits & Losses over the analysis period.

 Evaluation of Balance Sheet and Leverage Ratios- The assessment of balance sheet and leverage ratios constitutes an essential part of the financial analysis.
 Both of these are divided into various subcategories to work on properly.
-Ratios aim to reflect the efficiency of the business in generating revenue and its management of assets.
+Ratios aim to reflect the efficiency, solvency, liquidity and profitability of the business in generating revenue and its management of assets.

 Cash Flow Statement Analysis- This step of the analysis will let us know about the inflows and outflows of cash in a company and understand its position.
 It is divided into three components: Cash flow from Operating Activities, Cash flow from Investing Activities, and Cash flow from Financing Activities.

 As we already know, financial analysis is conducted by examining a business's financial statements and other necessary components.
 Preparing a financial statement is not enough; its interpretation and evaluation make it helpful for a business.